 Shot by Brandon Chant

-10. Snorkel The Burnt Out Catherine Hill Bay Jetty
+10. Catherine Hill Bay Jetty

-Location – Catherine Hill Bay
+Location: Catherine Hill Bay

 Back in 2013, a fire burnt out this massive jetty that’s reminiscent of surf movies on the Californian coast (any Point Break fans out there?).
 It’s abandoned now but you can still snorkel or spearfish the underwater ruin.